solamen2/word-clone/README.md

 # Word Game

+The README below is for the online course workshop in [The Joy Of React](https://www.joyofreact.com/).
+I implemented most of this Wordle clone myself, but there was a bit of code and CSS provided as part of the course material.
+I implemented the whole workshop, including all the stretch goals, and then implemented some of my own.
+You can try the online version I published [here](https://word-clone-plus.fly.dev/).

+([Create React App](https://github.com/facebook/create-react-app) deployment code for [fly.io](https://fly.io/) copied from [hello-create-react-app](https://github.com/fly-apps/hello-create-react-app))

 ## Joy of React, Project I

 In this project, we'll recreate a popular online word game, Wordle: